kayaei/pands-project/README.md

 ##### iii.
 Boxplot Sepal

-The purpose of this Boxplot is to plot the Iris dataset on 2 different graphs based on the 3 Iris flower species *Setosa, Versicolor and Virnigica*, treated seperately based on *Sepal* attribute only with its 2 sub-attributes *Sepal_length and Sepal_Width*.
-This results in having 2 seperate graphs with each containing 3 boxplots so a total of 6 individual boxplots altogether.
+The purpose of this Boxplot is to plot the Iris dataset on 2 different graphs based on the 3 Iris flower species *Setosa, Versicolor and Virginica*, treated separately based on *Sepal* attribute only with its 2 sub-attributes *Sepal_length and Sepal_Width*.
+This results in having 2 separate graphs with each containing 3 boxplots so a total of 6 individual boxplots altogether.
 Here is the *Boxplot-Sepal* python script;

 ```python
 # Etem Kaya 09-Apr-2019